zsoltibv/Maze-Solver-using-BFS/README.md

 # Maze-Solver-using-BFS
-University Project to solve maze with BFS search.
+University Project to solve maze with BFS search(shortest road to every exit with GUI).